icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Downtime

 Planned downtime, by definition, is something that a [Data Provider](../glossary.md#term-Data-Provider) anticipates and therefore is able to give advance notice to [Data Consumers](../glossary.md#term-Data-Consumer).
 It is not generally possible to give advance notice of unplanned downtime, but [Data Providers](../glossary.md#term-Data-Provider) should give notice as soon as they are aware of the downtime.

 When providing notifications, [Data Providers](../glossary.md#term-Data-Provider) **SHOULD** provide a specific time period, so [Data Consumers](../glossary.md#term-Data-Consumer) are aware that the data [API](../glossary.md#term-Application-programming-interface) will be unavailable for that time, or upon a subsequent notification to confirm that the service has been reinstated sooner than anticipated.

-[OEGS](../glossary.md#term-Open-Energy-Governance-Service) Support Services can assist [Data Providers](../glossary.md#term-Data-Provider) with the dissemination of downtime information to the wider Open Energy ecosystem via its central noticeboard facility.
+[TFGS](../glossary.md#term-Open-Energy-Governance-Service) Support Services can assist [Data Providers](../glossary.md#term-Data-Provider) with the dissemination of downtime information to the wider Icebreaker One ecosy via its central noticeboard facility.

 Planned downtime should be given at least five business days before the event.
 Apart from cancelling the planned downtime, no changes should be made to the planned downtime notification within the five business day period.
 Where